janelia-flyem/flyem-build-container/README.md

    - The file permissions on the extracted files will match your username, thanks to a [trick][] from the conda-forge team.

 - Who can use the binaries I generate in the container?
    - Almost any Linux user.
-Our conda packages have no external dependencies except for `glibc.so`.
+Generally, our conda packages have no external dependencies except for `glibc`, X11-related packages, and OpenGL-related packages (when necessary).
      The container is running CentOS-6, which uses `glibc 2.12`.
-     Any Linux distro with a newer version of `glibc` can run our binaries.
+     Usually any Linux distro with a newer version of `glibc` can run our binaries.
+     That includes all modern Linux distributions.
      Here are some helpful distrowatch pages: [Ubuntu][], [CentOS][], [Scientific Linux][]

 - I want to add some steps to the `Dockerfile`, but it won't let me add anything to `/home/conda`.
 What gives?